uhafner/warnings-ng-plugin-devenv/README.md

-# Warnings Next Generation plugin - Development Environment
+# Warnings Next Generation Plugin - Development Environment

 In order to reduce the initial ramp-up time for new contributors of the Warnings Next Generation Plugin I prepared a docker based development environment that is described in this document.
 It consists of the following parts: